notabn/Traffic-Sign-Classifier/README.md

 To train the model, I used the LeNet architecture and tuned the parameters as follows:

-*  I tuned the learning rate with 0.008 and 0.005 learning rate the validation accuracy was no higher that 93%, and concluded that a smaller learning rate is needed
+*  varied the learning rate with 0.008 and 0.005, the validation accuracy was no higher that 93%
-*  decrease learning rate = 0.001  and simultaneously increase number of epoch to 40 the validation accuracy increased to 96% as below
+*  decreased the learning rate to 0.001 and simultaneously increase the number of epoch to 40, the validation accuracy increased to 96% as below

     * Validation Loss = 0.201
     * Validation Accuracy = 0.965
     * Test accuracy = 0.936

-* keep learning rate at 0.001  and increase number of epoch to 50 ; after epoch 45 the loss was oscilating an not decreasing anymore
+* keep learning rate at 0.001  and increase number of epoch to 50 ; after epoch 45 the loss was oscillating around 96%

     * Validation Loss = 0.296
     * Validation Accuracy = 0.961
     * Test accuracy = 0.94

-* with learning rate at 0.001  and 70 epoch the model is overfitting
+* with learning rate at 0.001  and 70 epoch the model is performs as follows

     * Validation Loss = 0.501
     * Validation Accuracy = 0.955